 Net income (group share) at €61.2m, up 17.0% compared to Q1-22

 Annualised RoATE1 at 13.6%

-Unless otherwise indicated, change comparisons refer to the pro forma IFRS 17 results as at 31 March 2022.
+Unless otherwise indicated, change comparisons refer to the pro forma IFRS 17 results as of March 31st, 2022.

 Xavier Durand, Coface’s Chief Executive Officer, commented:

 “Coface maintained its growth trend with an 11.4% increase in turnover and a record customer retention rate.
 Other activities, including service revenues (information sales, debt collection and fee and commission income) continued to grow double digits, once again proving the solidity of Coface's business model.

 While helping moderate inflation, ongoing monetary tightening by the main central banks also revealed weaknesses in a financial system that had become accustomed to very low rates.
 Fears arising from the bankruptcies of US regional banks will likely lead to a general reduction in the corporate credit supply.

 The first quarter of 2023 is also the first to which the IFRS 17 and IFRS 9 accounting standards were applied.
 These standards did not cause any major changes to the assessment of Coface's financial performance, which remains strong.
 Under this new accounting framework, Coface posted a 17% increase in net income to €61.2m and a net combined ratio of 66.3% for an annualised return on tangible equity of 13.6%, above mid-cycle targets.

 Lastly, following the general meeting of May 16, a dividend of €1.52 per share (which corresponds to 80% of our 2022 earnings) was paid on the 24 May, 2023.”